top of page

 Board Member + Investor

 An active investor and board member of early stage biotech companies.
 His most recent investments, DTx and VelosBio, led to acquisitions by Novartis and Merck for $1B+.
 Before venture investing Dr. Friedman was a faculty member at The Scripps Research Institute, La Jolla.
+He is a Hematologist/Oncologist and obtained his MD/PhD from Stanford University.

 Investors